lakshmankumar12/networking-tutorial/tutorial.md

 * rules are done via - src-ip, src-ifc, pkt-marks (These are stamped using iptables) or just all
 * rules have a priority order
 * local table is special
+    * Always at priority 0
+    * Has routes to all local ips.
+        * NEVER mess with this table.
+        * Or we will stop getting pkts.

 # iptables